 - City of Bell v.
 Superior Court (2013) 220 Cal.App.4th 236 (holding that Robert Rizzo was not entitled under the terms his employment contract with the City to payment of his legal fees for his defense in the criminal and civil cases against him).

-Michael currently serves as the Assistant City Attorney for the City of Lawndale and the City Prosecutor for the City of Lompoc.
-Prior to joining the Firm, Michael worked as a research attorney at Lassen County Superior Court and provided assistance to self-represented litigants through the Court's “Access to Justice” Center.
+Michael currently serves as the Assistant City Attorney for the Cities of Fillmore and Lawndale, and as the City Prosecutor for the City of Lompoc.
+Prior to joining the firm, Michael worked as a research attorney at Lassen County Superior Court and provided assistance to self-represented litigants through the Court's “Access to Justice” Center.

 Mr. Huston received his B.A., cum laude, Phi Beta Kappa, from UCLA where he majored in International Economics/ East Asia area studies.
 He received his J.D. from the Chicago-Kent College of Law and an M.A. in Urban Planning from UCLA.
 While pursuing his planning degree, he externed with the land use divisions of the Fresno City Attorney's Office and the Los Angeles City Attorney's Office.